sgrischenko8/goit-react-hw-08-phonebook/README.md

-This web app created with React using Redux, RTK, Firebase backend
+This web app created with React using Redux, RTK.